 In 1999, 38 guys ran under a 4.50 40-yard dash as opposed to 49 guys this year.
 Interesting, but not Earth shattering.

 In 1999, only 11 guys benched over 30 reps.
 This year, 17 guys were over 30.
 Again, kind of interesting, but here’s where things change.

 In 1999, only 24 guys had vertical jumps over 37″ compared to 44 guys who did it in 2014.
 Substantial difference.

 In 1999, 43 guys had broad jumps over 120″.
 In 2014, 75 guys broke that mark.
 Very substantial difference.

 So, are we training athletes to develop more lower body power than we used to?
 It would seem that way.
 It would also seem that our training methods are producing strong and faster athletes.

 Probably the most interesting thing I noticed from all of this data is that in 1999, not a single guy who weighed over 300 lbs was able to run a sub-5.0 40-yard dash.
-This year, 8 guys over 300 lbs managed to break 5.0.
+This year, 8 guys over 300 lbs managed to break 5.0, and you can see in the photo that Taylor Lewan looks amazingly athletic, unlike some of the big guys of the past.
 I think that’s a huge difference.
 While you can argue that the 40 doesn’t matter for guys this size, that’s not the point.
 The point is that our big guys are moving faster than ever, and this data makes that pretty clear.